+The main purpose of the platform license is so layout files built from a licensed Build-A-Board can then be deployed directly on each licensed platform and no other licensing steps are required.
 KBF Layouts are licensed for operation on different platforms, and this is indicated with the Platform Authorization section of the Licensed Display in Build-A-Board.
-For each platform that indicates Yes, a built KBF can run on that platform (with the Platform Run-Time Target version of My-T-Soft) and will be licensed for target operation with no other action - i.e. licensed operation for platform is embedded in the KBF generated from a licensed version of Build-A-Board.
+For each platform that indicates Yes, a built KBF can run on that platform (with the Platform Run-Time Target version of My-T-Soft) and will be licensed for target operation with no other action - i.e. licensed operation for the platform is embedded in the KBF generated from Build-A-Board as indicated in the Platform Authorization display.